Introduction

 Detailed Element Description

-When making edits that involve multiple elements or complex changes, describe each element thoroughly to ensure precise control over the output.
+When making edits that involve multiple elements or complex changes, describe each element thoroughly.

 Example: Instead of "add a desk with stuff on it," describe it as: "Add a sleek black standing desk with a laptop on the left side showing code on the screen.
 Place a coffee mug with the company logo next to it.
 Add a desk lamp with warm white light, and place some succulent plants in a ceramic pot on the right corner.
 Keep modern minimalist office aesthetic."